Kaicastledine/arm_reverse_engineering_exercises/arm/array_of_strings_arm.md

 0000bf06         str        r1, [sp, #0x30 + var_C]
 0000bf08         str        r0, [sp, #0x30 + var_2C]
 ```
-Because ARM cannot store a 32-bit value in a give register, the instructions ```movw``` and ```movt``` are used to store the address to each of the strings into a target register.
+Because ARM cannot store a 32-bit immediate in a given register, the instructions ```movw``` and ```movt``` are used to store the addresses of each string by splitting it into 16 bytes.

 ```
 0000beb0         movw       r1, #0x113                                          ; "dolf", :lower16:(0xbfcf - 0xbebc)
 0000beb4         movt       r1, #0x0                                            ; "dolf", :upper16:(0xbfcf - 0xbebc)
 ```

-Because ARM is a "load / store" architecture, operations are used to load values into registers, perform the given operation, then push the result back to the stack.
+Because ARM is a load store architecture, operations are used to load values into registers, perform the given operation, then push the result back to the stack.

 ```
 0000beee         str.w      sb, [sp, #0x30 + var_1C]